mozilla/glean/docs/user/metrics/string.md

 ## Limits

 * Fixed maximum string length: 50.
 Longer strings are truncated.
-For the original Kotlin implementation of the Glean SDK, this is measured in Unicode characters.
-For the Rust implementation, this is measured in the number of bytes when the string is encoded in UTF-8.
+This is measured in the number of bytes when the string is encoded in UTF-8.

 ## Examples